Decide if prepayment is right for you

 You’ll need to top up your credit

-If you have a prepayment meter, you'll need to buy credit for your meter from a top-up point - often a local shop or post office.
+If you have a prepayment meter, you'll need to buy credit for your meter from a top-up point - often a local shop or Post Office.
+Your energy supplier will give you a top-up card or key.

 You’ll pay a daily fee